Jorge Quiroga

-Jorge Fernando Quiroga Ramírez (born 5 May 1960), often referred to as Tuto, is a Bolivian industrial engineer and politician who served as the 62nd president of Bolivia from 2001 to 2002.
+Jorge Fernando Tuto Quiroga Ramírez (born 5 May 1960) is a Bolivian conservative politician and industrial engineer who served as the 62nd president of Bolivia from 2001 to 2002.
 A former member of Nationalist Democratic Action, he previously served as the 36th vice president of Bolivia from 1997 to 2001 under Hugo Banzer and as minister of finance under Jaime Paz Zamora in 1992.
-During the interim government of Jeanine Áñez, he briefly served as the country's international delegate to denounce human rights violations from 2019 to 2020.
+During the interim government of Jeanine Áñez, he was briefly appointed from 2019 to 2020 as the country's international spokesperson to denounce alleged human rights violations by the previous government.

 Quiroga was a candidate in the 2005 and 2014 presidential elections, in which President Evo Morales was elected for a first and third term respectively.
 In both elections, Quiroga ran on the Christian Democratic Party ticket.
 In the 2020 presidential election, Quiroga ran as a candidate for the Libre21 coalition, but withdrew his candidacy on 11 October 2020 (seven days prior to the election) in an unsuccessful attempt to unify the Bolivian opposition and prevent the socialist MAS-IPSP candidate Luis Arce from emerging victorious.

+He contended for the presidency again in the 2025 presidential election.
+After placing second with around 27% of the votes cast, he was defeated in the runoff against Senator Rodrigo Paz Pereira.

 Background and early life

-Quiroga was born in Cochabamba.
+Quiroga was born in Cochabamba, Bolivia on 5 May 1960 at 6 am.
 He graduated from Texas A&M University in 1981 with a degree in industrial engineering, becoming the first head of state from that university.
 He went on to work for IBM in Austin, Texas while earning a master's degree in business administration from St. Edward's University.
-He and his American wife Virginia then moved back to Bolivia.
+He then moved back to Bolivia with his American wife Virginia Gillum.
 He has 4 children: Vanessa Elena, Cristina Andrea, Adriana Patricia and Jorge Cristian.

+Quiroga and Gillum divorced in 2008.
+On 19 April 2025, he married Milena Dobronic, who is of Croatian origin.